nolar/looptime/docs/tools.rst

         await asyncio.sleep(1.23)
         assert looptime == 101.23

-Technically, it is a proxy object to ``asyncio.get_running_loop().time()``.
+Technically, it is a proxy object for ``asyncio.get_running_loop().time()``.
-The proxy object supports the direct comparison with numbers (integers/floats), so as some basic arithmetics (adding, subtracting, multiplication, etc).
+The proxy object supports direct comparison with numbers (integers/floats), as well as some basic arithmetic (addition, subtraction, multiplication, etc.).
-However, it adjusts to the time precision of 1 nanosecond (1e-9): every digit beyond that precision is ignored — so you can be not afraid of ``123.456/1.2`` suddenly becoming ``102.88000000000001`` and not equal to ``102.88`` (as long as the time proxy object is used and not converted to a native float).
+However, it adjusts to a time precision of 1 nanosecond (1e-9): every digit beyond that precision is ignored — so you do not need to be afraid of ``123.456/1.2`` suddenly becoming ``102.88000000000001`` and not equal to ``102.88`` (as long as the time proxy object is used and not converted to a native float).

-The proxy object can be used to create a new proxy that is bound to a specific event loop (it works for loops both with fake- and real-world time):
+The proxy object can be used to create a new proxy that is bound to a specific event loop (it works for loops with both fake and real-world time):

 .. code-block:: python